redpanda-data/kminion/README.md

 3. In our environment developers occasionally replay data by creating a new consumer group.
 They do so by incrementing a trailing number (e. g. "sample-group-1" becomes "sample-group-2").
 In order to setup a proper alerting based on increasing lags for all consumer groups in a cluster, we need to ignore those "outdated" consumer groups.
 In this illustration "sample-group-1" as it's not being used anymore.
 This exporter adds 3 labels on each exporter consumergroup:topic lag metric to make that possible: `group_base_name`, `group_version`, `group_is_latest`.
 The meaning of each label is explained in the section [Labels](#labels)

 4. More (unique) metrics which are not available in other exporters.
 Likely some of these features are not desired in other exporters too.

+### How does Kafka Minion compare to Burrow?

+- Similiar data sources (consuming \_\_consumer_offsets topic and polling broker requests for topic watermarks)
+- Kafka Minion offers prometheus metrics natively, while Burrow needs an additional metrics exporter
+- Burrow has a more sophisticated approach to evaluate consumer lag health, while Kafka Minion leaves this to Grafana (query + alerts)
+- Kafka Minion is more lightweight and less complex because it does not offer such lag evaluation
+- Kafka Minion offers different/additional metrics and labels which aren't offered by Burrow and vice versa